liuminhaw/pycomic/README.md

 Fetching comic from multiple sources

 #### Additional Requirement
 selenium `chromedriver` need to be installed before program can be run
+(Use automated chrome to run the program)

 #### Setup
 Run `setup.sh` script to setup program for use